ErykMajoch/ErykMajoch/README.md

 <h3 align="center">About Me</h3>
 <p align="center">
-    I'm interested in <b>low-level programming</b> as well as <b>machine learning</b>, and currently pursuing my <b>Bachelors</b> in <b>Computer Science</b>.
-I like dabbling in new technologies, where the next thing I want to undertake is web development with backend in a language such as C# or Go.
-Outside of tech, I'm also intrigued by mathematics and playing the guitar, and in my spare time (which is a lot to ask for whilst doing a compsci degree...)
-I like reading fantasy books.
+    I'm interested in <b>low-level programming</b> as well as <b>machine learning</b>, and currently pursuing my <b>Masters'</b> in <b>Computer Science</b>.
+I like dabbling in new technologies, where the next thing I want to familiarise myself with languages such as C# or Go.
+Outside of tech, I'm also intrigued by mathematics and playing the guitar, and in my spare time (which is a lot to ask for whilst doing a computer science degree...)
+I like reading and cooking.
 </p>
 <p align="center">
   Aspirations for the future?
 No clue.
 We'll see where the wind blows me <i>*whoosh*</i>